cerebral/cerebral/packages/docs/content/tutorial/01_introduction.en.md

 This may take a little while and does **not** mean that Cerebral is a huge download.
 In fact Cerebral as a production build is very small compared to other popular frameworks.

-When the install is done you can fire up the first chapter with:

-`npm run ch01`

-Go to *localhost:3000* and you should see the text "Welcome to the tutorial!".
-Congratulations you have mastered the first step in the tutorial.

 Our Goal now is to go through some concepts and show off the features of Cerebral:

 - **Controller**